Samara

-Samara, (Note: See #Etymology below) formerly known as Kuybyshev (1935–1991), is the largest city and administrative centre of Samara Oblast in Russia.
-The city is located at the confluence of the Volga and the Samara rivers, with a population of over 1.14 million residents, up to 1.22 million residents in the urban agglomeration, not including Novokuybyshevsk, which is not conurbated.
-The city covers an area of 541.4 km2, and is the eighth-largest city in Russia and tenth agglomeration, the third-most populous city on the Volga, as well as the Volga Federal District.
+Samara, (Note: See #Etymology below) known as Kuybyshev from 1935 to 1991, is the largest city and the administrative centre of Samara Oblast in Russia.
+It is sited at the confluence of the Volga and the Samara rivers.
+The city has a population of over 1.14 million residents, with up to 1.22 million residents in the urban agglomeration (not including Novokuybyshevsk, which is not conurbated).
+The city covers an area of 541.4 km2, and is the ninth-largest city and tenth-largest agglomeration in Russia, and the third-most populous city on the Volga and in the Volga Federal District.

 Formerly a closed city, Samara is now a large and important social, political, economic, industrial, and cultural centre in Russia and hosted the European Union—Russia Summit in May 2007.
 It has a continental climate characterised by hot summers and cold winters.
-The life of Samara's citizens has always been intrinsically linked to the Volga River, which has not only served as the main commercial thoroughfare of Russia throughout several centuries, but also has a great visual appeal.
+The life of Samara's citizens has always been intrinsically linked to the Volga River, which has not only served as the main commercial thoroughfare of Russia throughout several centuries, but also has great visual appeal.
 Samara's riverfront is one of the main recreation sites for both local citizens and tourists.